antirez/freakwan/README.md

 vector (IV) follows.
 This is the unencrypted part of the packet.
 The encrypted part is as the usual data as found in the DATA packet type: 6 bytes of sender and the data payload itself.
-However, at the end of the packet, there is an additional (also encrypted with the payload) 9 bytes of checksum, used to check integrity and even to see if a given key is actually decrypting a given packet correctly.
+However, at the end of the packet, there is an additional (not encrypted) 10 bytes of checksum (truncated HMAC-256), used to check integrity, and even to see if a given key is actually decrypting a given packet correctly.
 The checksum computation is specified later.

 This is the representation of the message described above: